 VTEL did not remit payment on its first subordinated promissory note due in April 2002, as stipulated in the sales agreement.
 As a result of this default and due to the uncertainty in collecting the two outstanding notes from VTEL, the Company recorded a \$5,967 charge for the reserve of both notes from VTEL during the third fiscal quarter of 2002.
 Management is currently renegotiating the payment terms of the note in default.
 During the quarter ended October 31, 2002, management agreed with VTEL's management to offset Forgent's accounts payable to VTEL with its accounts receivable from VTEL.
-The net \$499 Forgent liability was partially offset with the note in default, thus relieving \$499 of the reserve on the notes receivable.
-This relief was accounted for as part of continuing operations on the Company's consolidated statement of operations.
+The net \$499 Forgent liability was offset with the note in default, thus relieving \$499 of the reserve on the notes receivable.
 No cash was exchanged with this transaction.

-As a result of the sales of the integration and products businesses, the Company has presented these businesses as discontinued operations on the accompanying consolidated financial statements, and recorded \$0 and \$1,948 in losses for its discontinued operations for the three months ended October 31, 2002 and 2001, respectively.
+As a result of the sales of the integration and products businesses, the Company has presented these businesses as discontinued operations on the accompanying consolidated financial statements, and recorded \$499 in income for its discontinued operations for the three months ended October 31, 2002 and \$2,567 in losses for its discontinued operations for the three months ended October 31, 2001.

-NOTE 5 - ACQUISITIONS
+NOTE 5 - ACOUISITIONS